mrsilver76/groupmachine/README.md

 - **`<source folder> [<source folder> ...]`**
   One or more folders containing the photos and videos to be grouped.

-- **File copy mode (choose one of the following)**
-  One of these must be specified:
+### Mode (exactly one mandatory)

 - **`-c`, `--copy`**
   Copy files from the source folder to the destination folder.

 - **`-m`, `--move`**
   Move files from the source folder to the destination folder.

 - **`-l`, `--link`**
   Link files from the source folder to the destination folder.
 This avoids duplicating data by creating a reference to the original file instead of copying it.

   When used, GroupMachine first attempts to create a [hard link](https://en.wikipedia.org/wiki/Hard_link), which behaves like a real file and doesn’t depend on the original path.
 If hard linking fails (e.g. across different drives), it falls back to creating a [soft link](https://en.wikipedia.org/wiki/Symbolic_link) (symbolic link), which points to the source file’s path and breaks if that file is moved or deleted.

 >[!NOTE]
 >Files are never overwritten.
 If a file with the same name already exists in the destination, it is compared by content.
 If the files are not binary identical, a number is appended to the new file (e.g., `IMG_1234 (2).jpg`) to preserve both versions.